By: Ber Leary on November 16th, 2020

 If you've hired someone from a military background, they'll have certain strengths and weaknesses.
 You'll often find that these candidates are fast learners, so you won't have to allocate as much time for technical training.

 However, they may need some help acclimatizing to the civilian world.
-Military life is hierarchical and highly structured, which is a big difference from the more relaxed and collaborative atmosphere of a modern office. mentoring program can help to smooth the transition.
+Military life is hierarchical and highly structured, which is a big difference from the more relaxed and collaborative atmosphere of a modern office.
+A mentoring program can help to smooth the transition.
 If you already have ex-service personnel on the team, you can appoint a Veteran Buddy.
 This essentially a mentor, but one who has experienced the transition from military to civilian life.

 Employee Assistance Programs